 In Western Australia, colonial and later State government agencies monitored and managed the lives of Aboriginal people from the 19th century onwards.
 The official records that document the control of the lives of Aboriginal people, especially after the passing of the 1905 Aborigines Act, are of vital significance, particularly for those people who were removed from their families and resettled elsewhere in WA.
 Many of these records are now held by the State Records Office.

 The records relating to Aboriginal people held by the State Records Office are an important source of information for those interested in tracing their family history, as well as being a valuable historical resource.
-Some of these records are restricted if they contain personal and confidential information about individuals, and the SRO works with the Department of Aboriginal Affairs' Aboriginal History Research Unit to provide appropriate access to restricted records.
+Some of these records are restricted if they contain personal and confidential information about individuals, and the SRO works with the Department of Local Government, Sport and Cultural Industries' Aboriginal History Research Unit to provide appropriate access to restricted records.